AddonContributor/BottomDialog/README.md

 How to use this library
 =======

-- Download this library, import to your IDE (eclipse...) as a library project.
+- Download this library, import to your IDE as a library project.
 - Using Gradle

 ```groovy